Homemade Crunch Bars

 Here's how I store crunch bars to keep them fresh and delicious:

-• Fridge: Store in an airtight container for up to one week.
+• Fridge: Store in an airtight container, up to one week.
 Optional: separate layers with parchment paper.

-• Freezer: Slice bars, wrap individually in parchment, and store in a zip‑top bag.
-It keeps well for up to 3 months.
+• Freezer: Slice bars, wrap individually in parchment, store in a zip‑top bag.
+It's okay for up to 3 months.

-• Room temperature: If your kitchen is cool, bars can stay out in a sealed container for a couple of days without issues.
+• Room temperature: If your kitchen is cool, bars can stay out in a sealed container for a couple of days.

 SUBSTITUTIONS FOR CRUNCH BAR

-• Nut-free: Use sunflower seed butter or cookie butter instead of smooth peanut butter.
-The taste will be slightly sweeter, but it still holds well.
+• Nut-free: Use sunflower seed butter or cookie butter instead of peanut butter.
+The taste will be slightly sweeter, but it's still good.

 • Dairy-free: Choose dairy-free chocolate chips and plant-based butter.
 Brands like Enjoy Life and Miyoko's offer reliable options.

 • No coconut oil?
-Try neutral oils like avocado or a bit more butter.
+Use oils like avocado or a bit more butter.
 Just avoid strong-flavored oils like olive or sesame.

 • No crispy rice cereal?
-Cornflakes or puffed quinoa can work in a pinch.
+Cornflakes or puffed quinoa can work.
 The texture will differ, but you'll still get that crunch.

 VARIATIONS FOR CRUNCH BARS